terminalcloud/apps/docs/zikula.md

 # **Zikula** Terminal.com Snapshot

-*OpenSource PHP application framework, for your small to enterprise business or personal site.*
+*OpenSource PHP application framework for your small to enterprise business or personal site.*

 ---